 A Friends and Family Round is the first round of funding for a company that consists of obtaining capital from founders’ friends and family.Lending Alternatives For Startups And Small Businesses

 Full Ratchet Anti-Dilution is a shareholder protection provision that prevents early shareholders who have the protection from being diluted by later down rounds.
 If the company has a down round, the price the original shareholder paid for its securities is reduced to match the price paid by the investors in the down round.
-Full ratchet is a very protective provision for a shareholder who has it in its agreement, but full ratchet may harm other early shareholders that do not have this protection.
+Full ratchet is a great provision for a shareholder who gets the right, but full ratchet may end up causing more harm than good due to pushback from other shareholders who do not enjoy the right.
+It typically only is appropriate in a pay-to-play or distressed situation.

 Fully-Diluted Basis is the total number of shares that would be outstanding if all securities that could convert into shares, such as convertible notes, options, warrants, and preferred shares, converted to common stock.
 Investors oftentimes want to know what their ownership will look like on a basic and a fully-diluted basis.